Christianity in Denmark: Catholicism

 After the separation of the Church of Denmark from the Catholic Church in 1536, the Catholic Church remained illegal in the country for over three centuries.
 The Church was able to reestablish itself after the Constitution of 1849 granted religious freedom to the Kingdom.
 Currently the country is covered by the Diocese of Copenhagen with 48 parishes in Denmark proper and two more in the Faeroe Islands and Greenland.
 There are nearly 40,000 Catholics in Denmark, though nearly a third are foreign born and others are born of foreign parents (for example, Denmark's Polish community, of which the current bishop of the Roman-Catholic Diocese of Copenhagen, Czeslaw Kozon, is a member).
 Nevertheless, ethnic Danes are still the largest group among the Church's congregants.

 Orthodoxy

-Eastern Orthodox
+Eastern Orthodoxy

 Adherents of Eastern Orthodox Christianity in Denmark are traditionally organized in accordance with patrimonial ecclesiastical jurisdictions.
 Eastern Orthodox Danes of Greek origin belong to the Metropolis of Sweden and Scandinavia, under the Ecumenical Patriarchate of Constantinople.
 Those of Russian origin are directly under the Patriarch of the Russian Orthodox Church.
 Those of Serbian origin belong to the Serbian Orthodox Eparchy of Britain and Scandinavia.
 Those of Romanian origin belong to the Diocese of Northern Europe, of the Romanian Orthodox Church.

-Oriental Orthodox
+Oriental Orthodoxy

 Adherents of Oriental Orthodox Christianity in Denmark are also traditionally organized in accordance with their patrimonial ecclesiastical jurisdictions, each community having its own parishes and priests.
 Oriental Orthodox Danes of Armenian origin belong to the Armenian Apostolic Church.
 Those of Coptic origin belong to the Coptic Orthodox Diocese of Stockholm and Scandinavia.